Eternal Perspective Ministries belongs to Jesus Christ.

 A statement of EPM's income and expenditures, including staff salaries and benefits, and other distributions of funds, is available to anyone on request.

-Other than donors' individual giving records, which are confidential, all the rest of EPM's finances are an open book.
+Other than donors' individual giving records, which are confidential, the remainder of EPM's finances is open to anyone interested.

 EPM keeps careful and detailed financial records.